fusinbones/grail-meter/RULES.md

    - Gemini API for image analysis
 3. All search volumes must show actual numbers from PyTrends
 4. Trend graph must always display real historical data
+5. ONLY focus on the Vercel and Railway deployments

 ## UI/UX Rules
 1. Grid layout must be responsive: